Arden Primary SEN Information Report

 Arden staff are trained in using a ‘Restorative Approach’ to help children to solve conflicts.
 This approach enables children to resolve their conflicts through discussion.
 The behaviour policy explains this in more detail.

 Alternative arrangements can be made during break and lunchtime for children who find these times a challenge.

 The SENCo and class teacher write a ‘one page profile’ for children with EBD.
 This page is a quick reference for teachers and professionals working with the child to view the areas of difficulty and the strategies to apply.
-We encourage the child to contribute to the one page profile.
-Other documents such as a ‘my plan’ can be written which outline difficulties and strategies in more detail.
+We encourage the child to contribute to their one page profile.
+Other documents such as a ‘My Plan’ can be written which outlines difficulties and strategies in more detail.

 Pupils may sometimes need to be educated outside of their classroom in order for them to access the curriculum.

 Arden staff follow a behaviour policy and pupils are aware of the Golden Rules.
 Arden has a ‘Restore and Repair’ procedure whereby, if children do not follow the rules and requests from teachers, they stay back during some of their lunchtime to reflect on their behaviour.

 When behaviours are unacceptable, exclusions can be made for a fixed period.

 The Maple team also support children who may have social, emotional and mental health difficulties.

 At times, it may be necessary to consult with outside agencies to receive their expertise.
 Some agencies have contracted time at our school, others will visit when requested.
 The SENCo and Headteacher will judge when referrals and expertise from these agencies is required and contact the services with parental permission.
 Some of the agencies used are:

 - BSS (behaviour support service) including Primary Jigsaw